To prevent unauthorized domains from using your search engines, access is restricted by default so only whitelisted domains can use them.

 from another site, for instance https://www.myfriendsshop.com

-you will have to authorize that domain by adding a new entry to Allowed Domains.
+you will have to authorize that domain by adding a new entry to Authorized Domains.
 Just enter www.myfriendsshop.com

 and save.